9 Essential Rules for Hot Tub Safety

 Kids love hot tubs, but it is imperative to supervise and restrict their time in hot tubs.
-The US Consumer Product Safety Commission recommends water temperatures of 95 degrees and cooler for children five and younger.
 Never leave children unsupervised in a hot tub.

 Although soaking for hours might sound great after a long day, limit yourself to 15 minutes at a time.
 Soaking at high temperatures for extended periods can cause health issues with heart and joint health.
 For children five and under, restrict their soaking time to 5-10 minutes,